KAMRANKHANALWI/KAMRANKHANALWI/README.md

 - 👋 Hi, I’m @KAMRANKHANALWI
-- 👀 I’m interested in learning programming and reading stories
+- 👀 I’m interested in learning Programming and reading Novels

-- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on GitHub
-- 📫 How to reach me THIS EVEN I DON'T KNOW
+-

 <!---
 KAMRANKHANALWI/KAMRANKHANALWI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.